sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/get_key.md

 When we download models from [MaixHub](https://maixhub.com/), the machine code is required.
 Here we are talking about how to get the machine code.

-If you did not get your machine code after doing following steps, just see the end [Questions](#questions) chapter in the last of this page.
+If you did not get your machine code after doing the following steps, just see the end [Questions](#questions) chapter at the end of this page.

 ## Brief steps

 Here are the steps:
-- Connect the board with computer through USB UART port (2 UART Ports will appera in your computer)
+- Connect the board with computer through USB UART port (2 UART Ports will appear in your computer)
 - Run UART application to open the UART device, set the Baudrate 2000000 (one 2 and six 0), open the bigger UART port
 - Press onboard `RST` key, and the log message is as following